hellotdpaas/aws-saa-c03/readme.md

   - B. Purchase 3 year EC2 reservations.
   - C. Purchase 1 year EC2 savings plans.
   - D. Purchase 1 year Compute savings plans.

   D - option ABC only limit to EC2, 3 years is too long.
-Compte savings plans covers EC2, Fargate and Lambda, but discount is less than EC2 savings plans less than EC2 reversations
+Compte savings plans covers EC2, Fargate and Lambda, but discount is less than EC2 savings plans less than EC2 reservations

 - When designing a multi-tier application, all non-production environments must be architected for automatically scaling to zero after hours, on weekends, and on holidays or when otherwise not in use.
 The application tiers include a web proxy, application runtime, and a database.
   Which of the following recommendations will meet the cost optimization requirement?
 (Pick three)

-  - A.Application Load Balancer
+  - A. Application Load Balancer
   - B. EC2 with nginx using an Auto Scaling group
   - C. Application deployed on EC2 instance using Jenkins
   - D. Application deployed on EC2 using an Auto Scaling group